Understanding Common Foundation Issues and How to Fix Them

 What Causes Foundation Issues?

-Additionally, extreme weather conditions, such as droughts or heavy rainfall, can accelerate soil erosion and weaken foundational support.
-Identifying the root cause of foundation issues is essential for selecting the right repair method and preventing future damage.
+Extreme weather conditions, such as droughts or heavy rainfall, can speed up soil erosion and weaken support.
+Finding the root cause of foundation issues is key to choosing the right repair method and preventing future problems.

 Common Foundation Issues